LockheedMartin-lab/CalloutMaps/README.md

 ## General
 Webinterface altered to accept different images than the initial version.
-The [original Files](https://dbdl.floliroy.fr/maps/) (HTML&2D images) were from a [Discord server](https://discord.gg/VHZk33Z2WN/), the 3D images are from a [Steam guide](https://steamcommunity.com/sharedfiles/filedetails/?id=2899093390/), the RPD images (3D version) are from the [DBD Fandom Wiki](https://deadbydaylight.fandom.com/wiki/Raccoon_City).
+The [original Files](https://dbdl.floliroy.fr/maps/) (HTML&2D images) were from a [Discord server](https://discord.gg/VHZk33Z2WN/), almost all 3D images are from a [Steam guide](https://steamcommunity.com/sharedfiles/filedetails/?id=2899093390/), the RPD images (3D version) are from the [DBD Fandom Wiki](https://deadbydaylight.fandom.com/wiki/Raccoon_City).

 ### Use: